Specific rules for medical devices

 Summarise documentation in study folders

-Handling of medical devices in clinical studies
+Handling of medical devices in clinical investigation

 The sponsor has overall responsibility for the medical device, and for educating clinic personnel in how to use the product and the documentation required for traceability.
 The principal investigator shall ensure that the medical device is only used by authorised users and in accordance with the clinical investigation plan (CIP) and other study instructions.